how long does… · fermentation

 The full answer

-Milk kefir timing (room temperature 65–75°F): - 12 hours: mild, slightly thickened, lightly tangy - 18–24 hours: classic kefir — tangy, slight fizz, gel-like (standard target) - 36–48 hours: tart, sharp, separating into curds + whey
+Milk kefir timing (room temperature 65–75°F): - 12 hours: mild, lightly thickened, gently tangy - 18–24 hours: classic kefir — tangy, faintly fizzy, gel-like (the standard target) - 36–48 hours: tart, sharp, separating into curds and whey

 Time ranges by condition